Horizon2333/load_video_as_tensor/README.md

 |     frames     |          ndarray          |           -            |     Tensor     |        0.29         |        4.73        |        0.22         |       19.83       |
 | torchvision.io |          Tensor           |           -            |     Tensor     |        0.49         |        2.40        |        0.10         |       18.02       |

-Test on computer with: Intel Core i7-9750H; 16G RAM; Nvidia GeForce GTX 1660Ti with Max-Q Design
+(Test on computer with: Intel Core i7-9750H; 16G RAM; Nvidia GeForce GTX 1660Ti with Max-Q Design)

+Seems like the best choice is just to use OpenCV!